Generic selectors

 Copepods

 When hobbyists refer to saltwater rock as being ‘live’, they mean it in a few ways.
 One of the most obvious ways is understanding that it houses microscopic beneficial bacteria that keep aquarium systems stable.
-Even more obvious than that though, are the many macroscopic invertebrates and organisms that also make rock come alive.
+Even more obvious than that, are the many macroscopic invertebrates and organisms that also make rock come alive.

 In this group of living macroscopic organisms are copepods.
 Copepods are a type of aquatic crustacean found in both freshwater and saltwater ecosystems.
 There are many different types of copepod all with different roles within the natural food web.
-But in the marine aquarium, they are regarded as members of the cleanup crew and are a key diet for some species.
+But in the marine aquarium, they are regarded as members of the cleanup crew and are a key diet item for some species.

 In general, these animals are scavengers and help clean up microscopic waste.
 In return, they serve as food for some of our favorite challenging marine fish, like the mandarin goby.